Skip to main content

 With the addition of Service Accounts, Temporal Cloud now supports 2 identity types:

-• Users (Tied to a human, identified by email address or id)
+• Users (tied to a human, identified by email address or ID)

-• Service Accounts (Not tied to a human, email address optional, identified by name or id)
+• Service Accounts (not tied to a human, email address optional, identified by name or ID)

 Get started